Sampha

 Sampha Lahai Sisay (born 16 November 1988) is a British singer, songwriter, musician and record producer from Morden, South London.
-Sampha has collaborated with Drake, Kendrick Lamar, Frank Ocean, SBTRKT, Jessie Ware, Alicia Keys, Gorillaz, Travis Scott, Kanye West, Daniel Caesar, Solange and others.
+Sampha has collaborated with Drake, Kendrick Lamar, Frank Ocean, SBTRKT, Jessie Ware, Alicia Keys, Gorillaz, Florence + the Machine, Travis Scott, Kanye West, Daniel Caesar, Solange and others.
 Sampha has released two solo EPs: Sundanza (2010) and Dual (2013).
 Sampha's debut album, Process, was released on 3 February 2017 by Young and won the 2017 Mercury Prize.
 His second album, Lahai, was released on 20 October 2023.

 Early years

 Sampha was born in Morden, South London to Sierra Leonean parents and is the youngest of five brothers.
 His introduction to music began with learning to play on the piano at his parents' home in Morden and listening to records given to him by his older siblings.
 As a teenager he discovered music production after his older brother, Sanie, built himself a makeshift home studio.
 He went to Ewell Castle School, studying A-Level Music: in 2017 he returned to open a new music studio building.
 Sampha briefly attended Chester University.